Daniel Horan: Early life and education

 Horan was born on November 15, 1983, in Pensacola, Florida.
-He studied theology (in the School of Arts and Sciences) and journalism (in the Jandoli School of Journalism) at St. Bonaventure University, and studied in the Master of Arts in systematic theology and Master of Divinity programs at the Washington Theological Union.
-He earned a Doctor of Philosophy degree in systematic theology from Boston College.
+He studied theology and journalism at St. Bonaventure University from 2001 to 2005.
+Horan entered the Order of Friars Minor in 2005, taking first vows in 2007.
+He earned a Master of Arts in systematic theology in 2010 and a Master of Divinity in 2012 at the Washington Theological Union.
+He was ordained a priest on May 19, 2012 by Cardinal Theodore McCarrick.
+He earned a Doctor of Philosophy degree in systematic theology from Boston College in 2016.

 Career

 Horan taught in the Department of Religious Studies at Siena College in Loudonville, New York, and summer courses in the Department of Theology at St. Bonaventure University, the School of Theology and Ministry at Boston College, and at Catholic Theological Union.
 He serves on the Board of Trustees of St. Bonaventure University and the Board of Regents of Franciscan School of Theology.
 He previously served several terms on the International Thomas Merton Society Board of Directors and is a former columnist at America.

 Horan has written on Franciscan theology, philosophy, and spirituality as well as given lectures and delivered academic papers (around the United States, Canada, and Europe) on the theological and social significance of the work of Thomas Merton.
 He has also given workshops and delivered lectures on the intersection of the millennial generation and spirituality.
 His current work focuses on postmodern thought and the use of medieval Franciscan thinkers like John Duns Scotus as well as the authentic retrieval of their thought for contemporary theological inquiry; the life, work and thought of Thomas Merton; and contemporary systematic and constructive theologies.

-Horan is known for leading retreats.

-Honours

-2011 Catholic Press Association First-Place Award for the article "Digital Natives and Franciscan Spirituality" published in the journal Spiritual Life.

-2014 Catholic Press Association Third-Place Award for the book Naked, and You Clothed Me (Contributor).